IMERT REQUIRED TRAINING FOR ALL MEMBERS

 This online course focuses on training responders to meet the requirements established in the National Fire Protection Association Chapter 4, “Competencies for Awareness Level Personnel,” and Code of Federal Regulations “First Responder Awareness Level” competencies.
 This course takes an all-hazards approach to Hazardous Material (HazMat) incidents, including acts of terrorism where Weapons of Mass Destruction (WMD) materials may have been used.
 It provides participants the knowledge to recognize the hazardous material, protect themselves, notify others, and secure the scene.
 MORE INFO HERE

 2014 Team Update, an Online Policy and Procedure Course

 This course is required introductory training for all Team Members.
-It can be found by logging into the Team Member's section of the website, www.imert.org/team, and going to the "Team Training" section.
+After you have joined, it can be found by logging into the Team Member’s section of the website, www.imert.org/team, and going to the “Team Training” section.